 The one I selected had a lot of people complaining about having too many chocolates on the chocolate tour (#firstworldproblems).
-I was kind of sold.
-I figured out roughly how many chocolate shops we’d stop at (6), how many chocolates we’d receive (2-3 per stop), and divided that by the price.
-It’s of course cheaper to go on your own, but the point of a tour is to learn more about the process/history.
-I ended up choosing the Groovy Brussels tour as I felt that receiving about 17 chocolates for 39 euros (2.50 euros per chocolate) was a fair deal with visiting some of the most high-end chocolatiers with six different stops.
+It’s of course cheaper to go on your own (and in theory, you could if you just wrote the name of our stops!), but the point of a tour is to learn more about the process/history.
+I ended up choosing the Groovy Brussels tour as I didn’t want to spend more than 50 euros.

 About the chocolate tour that I chose